 - During the second semester, there is a fieldwork requirement in addition to the evening classes

-- During the last semester, there is a 14-week full-time student teaching
+- During the last semester, there is 14-weeks of full-time student teaching

 - The Elementary Education program (K-6) is 24 credits